Gurpreet Ghuggi: 2004-present

 Ghuggi's debut film role was in the romantic drama Jee Aayan Nu, in which he played a travel agency role.
 Released in 2002, the movie went direct-to-video.
 Soon after, he became a cast member in several films, including a breakthrough in 2015, when he was given the opportunity to play the lead role in Ardaas.
 His involvement in the film earned him the Filmfare Award for Best Actor (critics).

 Alongside working in Punjabi cinema movies, Ghuggi has appeared in a few Bollywood and Canadian cinema films such as Singh Is Kinng and Breakaway.
 He received public recognition in India through his participation in The Great Indian Laughter Challenge, a reality show on STAR One.
 Later Ghuggi appeared with his wife, Kuljeet Kaur, on Star One's Hans Baliye and won the contest.

 Ghuggi has appeared in live concerts such as Shounki Mela 2003 (along with Kamal Heer, Manmohan Waris and Sangtar), Vaisakhi Mela 2009 (along with Jazzy B and Sukhshinder Shinda) and Vaisakhi Mela 2010 (along with Nachatter Gill, Master Saleem and others).

 In 2020, Ghuggi started a new talk show called Hasdeyaan De Ghar Vasde on Zee Punjabi and Zee5.
 Ghuggi hosts the show with Khushboo Grewal.

 Political career

-In 2014, Waraich joined the Aam Aadmi Party (AAP), a political party in India.
+In 2014, Waraich joined the Aam Aadmi Party (AAP).
 From 4 September 2016 to 10 May 2017, he had led AAP Punjab as the party's state convener but was replaced by Bhagwant Maan.
 After his replacement, he quit the party.
 He had contested from the Batala Assembly Constituency during the 2017 Punjab Legislative Assembly election but lost, placing third behind Lakhbir Singh Lodhinangal and Ashwani Sekhri.